Homeless Student Liaison offered at Bellevue School District No. 405

 Once students are enrolled, the liaison must help students get records from the last school and any medical records.

-McKinney-Vento Liaison offered at Sequim School District
+Homeless Student Liaison offered at Quillayute Valley School District #402

 Provides homeless families and students, including unaccompanied youth, services to help youth stay in school.